alejomonbar/Quantum-Counselor-for-Portfolio-Investment/README.md

 </figure>
 <br>
 <br>
+# Conclusions and future work

+We have come up with a QNN model capable of forecasting the price trend for different assets.
+This model presents some advantages when compared with classical approaches.

+We implement satisfactorily the problem of the optimal portfolio using qiskit with two quantum solvers QAOA and VQE, and we compare the results with a classical solver CPLEX.
+Even though we select a small number of maximal iterations, the quantum models come to the optimal solution.

+We implement a new approach for the objective function called the budget increment opportunity, where if there is a great opportunity of investment (high bare return and low uncertainty in the forecasting) the budget constraint becomes weak.
+This approach allows us to get a considerable increment in profits.

+For the next work, we want to implement these methods on real hardware.
+Unfortunately, we couldn’t make it because of some technical difficulties with the two backends where we tried it.
+Additionally, we want to add fundamental analysis as input to the QNN, to explore new ways of improving the forecasting ability.

 # References
 [1] Mugel, S., Kuchkovsky, C., Sánchez, E., Fernández-Lorenzo, S., Luis-Hita, J., Lizaso, E., & Orús, R. (2022).
 Dynamic portfolio optimization with real datasets using quantum processors and quantum-inspired tensor networks.
 Physical Review Research, 4(1), 1–13. https://doi.org/10.1103/PhysRevResearch.4.013006.